-As I’m writing this, I know at least half the people Now reading are already pissed off.
+As I’m writing this, I know at least half the people that read this right now are already pissed off.
 That is is how strongly people feel about the designated hitter in baseball.
 It is one of the most controversial ideas in all of sports.

 The debate over adding the designated hitting in the National League is just getting started.
-With purposed expansion in Major League Baseball, and with it, possible complete realignment of the teams, the DH in the NL could become reality in the next five to seven years.
+With proposed expansion in Major League Baseball, and with it, possible complete realignment of the teams, the DH in the NL could become reality sooner than many are ready for.

-I will start by saying that I am a National League guy.
+I will say that I am a National League guy.
 I root for the NL in the All Star game.
 I (generally) root for the NL team in the World Series.

 I completely understand that people like the strategy of having the pitcher bunt.
 Or the strategy of the defense to play aggressively or just take the out at first.

 I appreciate a good double switch.
 It makes having a deep and diverse bench important.
 There is strategy that goes into that as well.
 Do you pull your starting pitcher, for a pitch hitter, with the bases loaded in the fifth inning?
 Do you pitch hit with a player that can go into the field?
 Or do you use two different players?

 I will get to my main issue in a bit.
 Before I go there, l want to explore some of the situations above.

 Your seventh hole hitter gets a double.
 The eighth place hitter is immediately walked intentionally.
 Strategy.

 Now the starting pitcher is responsible for keeping to rally going.
 For driving in runs.
 Runs that his, and his teams, win/loss record could depend on.
 A lot of starting pitchers were the best athletes growing up.
 And there was a time when most pitchers would love to come up with men on base.
 Now, most are lucky to get 60 plate appearances a season.
 That is almost 100 times less then everyday players.
 Now the game could come down the them getting one of their four or five hits of the season right then and there.